F5Networks/f5-cloud-failover-extension/examples/README.md

 # Introduction

-This is readme provides information about using the generated postman collection.
+This README provides information about using the generated postman collection.

 - [Overview](#overview)
 - [Usage](#usage)